csmukherjee/home/_pages/publications.md

 class="center">
 </center>

 First, we focused on a problem known as the ``small cluster barrier'' in the literature.
-This refers to the fact that most community recovery algorithms for SBM graphs need <i>all</i> of the hidden communities to be significantly large.
+This refers to the fact that most community (cluster) recovery algorithms for SBM graphs need <i>all</i> of the hidden communities to be significantly large.
 Even if one cluster is very small, the guarantees of these algorithms fail.
 In this direction, we designed a spectral algorithm that recovers large communities in the presence of arbitrarily small communities (improving on the state-of-the-art), resulting in the publication [2].

 <h3> Vanilla algorithms: The "power" of power method: </h3>